World Headquarters of the Bektashi: History

 Before the secularization of Turkey in 1925, the Haji Bektash Veli Complex in Hacıbektaş, Turkey was home to the pir evi (Turkish for "pir's house") of Haji Bektash Veli, which served as the international headquarters of the Bektashi Order.
 Atatürk's 1925 ban on all dervish orders caused the exodus of the Bektashi Order to Albania in 1925, and the complex was closed for religious use.
 As a result, the administrative seat of the Bektashi Order was shifted to the World Headquarters of the Bektashi in Tirana, Albania in 1930.

 In 1930, Sali Njazi, the 1st Dedebaba of the Bektashi Order, established the World Headquarters of the Bektashi movement (Kryegjyshata) in Tirana.
 Sali Njazi had originally planned to set up the headquarters in Melçan, Korça (which had served as the first de facto headquarters of the Albanian Bektashi community during the 1920s), but finally decided to build it in Tirana instead.
 The construction of the headquarters was finished in 1941 during the Italian occupation of Albania.

 The headquarters were closed in 1967, when Albanian Communist dictator Enver Hoxha shut down all religious organizations.
-On 27 January 1991, a temporary committee for the resurrection of the Bektashi Community was established in Tirana.
+On November 1990, a temporary committee for the resurrection of the Bektashi Community was established in Tirana.
 Since that year, the new community has worked hard to revive the traditions of Bektashism in Albania.
-The World Headquarters in Tirana was officially reopened on 22 March 1991 on Sultan Nevruz.
+The World Headquarters in Tirana was officially reopened on 11 July 1992 on Sultan Nevruz.

+On 21 September 2024, it was reported that Edi Rama, the Prime Minister of Albania, was planning to create the Sovereign State of the Bektashi Order, a sovereign microstate for the Order with the Bektashi Headquarters serving as the nation's only territory.